cmu-lib/dhlg/_topics/Stylometry.md

 title:  "Stylometry"
 meta_title:  "Stylometry"
 breadcrumb: false
 authors:
 - name: Susan Grunewald
   bio: Susan Grunewald is the Digital History Postdoctoral Fellow at the University of Pittsburgh’s World History Center.
 She received her PhD from Carnegie Mellon University, where she was a two-time A.W.
 Mellon Fellow in Digital Humanities.
 Her research focuses on Soviet history, particularly German prisoners of war in the USSR during and after the Second World War.
   affiliation: University of Pittsburgh
   uri:
 identifier: stylometry
 disciplines:
 - literature
 - english
 - lcs
 creationdate: 2019-07-31
+date_updated: 2019-08-29
 ---

 Stylometry is the process of attributing authorship to anonymous or disputed documents.
 Although it it primarily used to attribute textual authorship, it can also be used to determine the authorship of music or paintings.
 Primarily, stylometry uses machine learning to determine authorship of a text, such as the writings of Shakespeare or the case of JK Rowling secretly authoring the novel *The Cuckoo's Calling* under they pseudonym Robert Galbraith.
 Stylometry can be used for [Digital Forensics](/_topics/DigitalForensics.md).

 Stylomety can be performed with the [JGAAP tool](https://github.com/evllabs/JGAAP).